jncraton/vacuum/readme.md

 Warning 🔥: The vacuum hardware is somewhat limited and is unable to run continuously without overheating.
 There is a sensor to monitor the current `temp`.
 Make sure that you `rest` occasionally to prevent the device from catching fire.

+Handout code [vacuum.py](vacuum.py) is provided and must be used as a starting point for this assignment.
+Your task is to provide an implementation for the `agent` function.

 No code outside of the agent function should be modified in your final submission.

 Houses